tom-seddon/beeblink/docs/tools.md

 ## Disk Imager

-Create a disk image from a disk, or write a disk image to a formatted disk.
+Create a disk image on a BeebLink volume from a disk, or write a disk image on a BeebLink volume to a formatted disk.
 Supports single-density DFS, ADFS, and Opus DDOS/Challenger.

 Select `R` to read a disk, creating a disk image, or `W` to write a disk from a disk image.